Bridging the Gap Between Target Networks and Functional Regularization: Experiments

 \subsubsection{Results}

-We draw the above-mentioned disks for the algorithms: TD(0), Target Network Value Iteration, and Functionally Regularized Value Iteration (Figure~\ref{fig:circle_td}, ~\ref{fig:circle_tn}, and~\ref{fig:circle_fr}).
+We draw the above-mentioned disks for the algorithms: TD(0), TD(0) with TN, and TD(0) with FR (Figure~\ref{fig:circle_td}, ~\ref{fig:circle_tn}, and~\ref{fig:circle_fr}).
 On these disks, the colors represent the spectral radius $\rho$ of the iteration matrix for each algorithm.
-Recall that $\rho < 1$ (blue) implies convergence, while $\rho > 1$ (red) implies divergence to $\infty$.
-We plot the contour lines $\rho = 1$ to ease visualisation.
+Recall that $\rho < 1$ (blue) implies convergence, while $\rho > 1$ (red) implies divergence to $+\infty$.
+We plot the contour lines $\rho = 1$ to facilitate visualization.
 Additionally, we draw the circle of radius $d(s_0) = \pi(s_0)$ (in black), which denotes the stationary distribution.
 As predicted by theory, TD(0) converges on this circle for all representations.
-We use the regularization coefficient $\kappa=0.1$ and target update period $T=10,000$ for TN VI and FR VI.
+We use the regularization coefficient $\kappa=1.5$ and target update period $T=10,000$ for TD(0) with TN and TD(0) with FR.

 As seen in Figure~\ref{fig:circles}, FR (\Cref{fig:circle_fr}) and TN (\Cref{fig:circle_tn}) show less extreme values (lighter blue) compared to TD(0) (\Cref{fig:circle_td}).
-This finding implies that both the convergence and divergence are slowed down, which is expected for regularization methods.
+This finding implies that both convergence and divergence are slowed down, which is expected for regularization methods.

 We recover the classical divergence example for TD(0)~\citep{tsitsiklis1996feature, van2018deep}: if $\phi(s_1) > \phi(s_0) > 0$ and the behavior distribution $d(s_0)$ is close to 1, the point ($d(s_0), \varphi(\Phi)$) in polar coordinates lies in the large upper red region of Figure~\ref{fig:circle_td}, thus TD(0) will diverge.